A-Sarpall/memetag-privacy-policy/README.md

 ---

 ## 6. Children’s Privacy
 MemeTag is not directed to children under 13.
-If we learn we have collected personal data from a child under 13, we will delete it.
+If we learn we have collected personal data from a child under 13, we will delete it upon request.

 ---